Romney campaigns in Pennsylvania despite state slipping away

-PHILADELPHIA (Reuters) - Republican candidate Mitt Romney raised money and slammed President Barack Obama’s Middle East policy on Friday in a rare campaign appearance in Pennsylvania, a former swing state that he admitted was now difficult for him to win on November 6.
+PHILADELPHIA, Sept 28 (Reuters) - U.S. Republican candidate Mitt Romney raised money and slammed President Barack Obama’s Middle East policy on Friday in a rare campaign appearance in Pennsylvania, a former swing state that he admitted was now difficult for him to win on Nov.
+6.

 Once highly competitive, Pennsylvania has been tilting toward Obama for months and he leads polls by around eight percentage points.